China Southern Airlines Company Limited (ZNH) Company Bio

 DCF Fair Value Target:

-Below please find a table outlining a discounted cash flow forecast for ZNH, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that China Southern Airlines Co Ltd ranked in the 35th percentile in terms of potential gain offered.
-Our DCF analysis suggests the stock is overvalued by about 31.33%.
-The most interesting components of our discounted cash flow analysis for China Southern Airlines Co Ltd ended up being:
+The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for China Southern Airlines Co Ltd. To summarize, we found that China Southern Airlines Co Ltd ranked in the 33th percentile in terms of potential gain offered.
+Our DCF analysis suggests the stock is overvalued by about 46%.
+As for the metrics that stood out in our discounted cash flow analysis of China Southern Airlines Co Ltd, consider:

-The compound growth rate in the free cash flow of China Southern Airlines Co Ltd over the past 4 years is 0.03%; that's better than only 24.21% of cash flow producing equities in the Industrials sector, where it is classified.
+The compound growth rate in the free cash flow of China Southern Airlines Co Ltd over the past 4 years is 0.03%; that's higher than only 24.62% of free cash flow generating stocks in the Industrials sector.

 Terminal Growth Rate in Free Cash Flow